 Who am I?
 Just an ordinary person like you who puts his pants on two legs at a time (try it sometimes, it is 50% faster.)
-I have been in the IT industry for more than 18 years as a corporate database developer, architect, as well as serving on the permanent unofficial committee to make sure the Internet still works.
+I have been in the IT industry for more than 20 years as a corporate database developer, architect, as well as serving on the permanent unofficial committee to make sure the Internet still works.
 The majority of my experience has been with Microsoft SQL Server, in every version that has been released since 4.21a.
 Currently I am a senior data architect for the Christian Broadcasting Network in Virginia Beach, Virginia.
-I actually reside in Nashville, Tennessee, sometimes supporting our call center there.
+I actually reside in Cleveland, Tennessee, which is not nearly as fun as it sounds!
 If you want a gander at the resume, you can it here: Louis Davidson Resume.

 I have a bachelor’s degree in computer science from the University of Tennessee at Chattanooga, with a minor in mathematics.
-I have been volunteering with the Professional Association for SQL Server (PASS) for way over 10 years now.
-I have spoke at most of the PASS conferences, and a large number of SQL Saturday events.
+I volunteered with PASS for many years, as well as Music City Code and my local SQL Server user group for many years.
+I have spoke at many SQL Saturday events.
 If you want slides from one of my session (perhaps you attended one?)
 I post my slides on my presentations page.

 In October 2004, I was awarded the Most Valuable Professional (MVP) award for SQL Server by Microsoft, an honor I am very proud to have been given and have so far continued to receive.
-In my “free” time, I write articles for my blog on SQLBlog.com, and write a blog on Simple-Talk's website that is themed to What Counts For A DBA, and speak at SQL Saturday events.
+In my “free” time, I write articles for my blog on Simple-Talk and speak at SQL Saturday events.
 I also slept in one weekend, and I didn't hate it.